-Yes.Even in the suspension of the Usury Law and the elimination of interest ceilings, the parties are usually unrestrained to specify the interest rates to be enforced on financial obligations.
-As a general rule, the interest rate acknowledged by the creditor and the debtor are valid upon them.
-This rule, however, is not without exception.
+Yes, even with the suspension of the Usury Law and the removal of interest ceilings, parties typically have the freedom to set the interest rates on financial obligations.
+Generally, the interest rate agreed upon by the lender and borrower is enforceable.
+However, there are exceptions.

-In your case, 100% interest per annum is considered unconscionable and illegal.
+In your instance, an annual interest rate of 100% is considered excessive and therefore illegal.